Midknightsnack/how-to-html/README.md

 ## Other Things to Note
 * There are designated areas to work on your issue in index.html.
 However, you're free to include other files as long as they don't conflict with index.html and styles.css.
 * If you work on an issue, make sure the things you create are stylized by utilizing styles.css.
 Change the font or give things a border, but don't just leave it with its default look.

+## Contact Information
+It's fine if you message me on GitHub, but I'll respond faster using the following:
+* Email: bdippin12@csu.fullerton.edu
+* Discord: Midknight#6920